 Image

-April 2, 1968.
+Warner Bros.April 2, 1968.
 The first 160-minute cut of 2001: A Space Odyssey was released to a limited audience at the Uptown Theater in Washington D.C.
 Reactions at first were mixed, most disliking the stilted characters, tedious scenes, and slow pacing.
 But some saw the beauty in the film, recognizing the majestic space scenes as ships dock with stations and the Discovery speeding towards Jupiter as revolutionary.
-The movie is still to this day decisive, but largely called one of the greatest films to ever be committed to cinema.
+The movie is still to this day divisive, but largely called one of the greatest films to ever be committed to cinema.

 Its main stars include Keir Dullea as David Bowman and Douglas Rain as the daunting supercomputer HAL 9000, HAL being the antagonist of a desperate and determined Dave as he attempts to escape the hold of the “malfunctioning” machine.
 It was directed and produced by Stanley Kubrick, and co-written by both him and Arthur C. Clarke, famed sci-fi and futurist author.
 This led to not only a movie being released based on the story, but a book too.
 Both take inspiration from each other, the book adding needed context to the background, while the movie has a layer of mystery and illusion.

-This all leads to what is essentially The Dawn of Man - Part 2 in 1999, as Dr. Haywood Floyd (played by William Sylvester) travels to the Hilton Space Station V via a Pan American flight (nothing gets more 1960s than that).
+This all leads to what is essentially The Dawn of Man part two in 1999, as Dr. Haywood Floyd (played by William Sylvester) travels to the Hilton Space Station V via a Pan American flight (nothing gets more 1960s than that).
 From there, he goes to The Moon to address an unknown discovery made there earlier in the year.
 After arriving, we watch as he makes a speech discussing the current cover story, an epidemic, and explains the true reasoning why he is there: to investigate the anomaly that was dug up and ensure complete and total secrecy of what it is.
 And after all of that, Floyd yet again has to travel, but this time to exactly what he was looking for.
 TMA-1, or Tycho Magnetic Anomaly-1, is what the humans named another mysterious monolith that they found under The Moon.
 It appeared to have been deliberately buried, but by whom, they don’t know.
-The structure sent out a radio emission to Jupiter, leading the National Council of Astronautics to send out Discovery One, a mission to explore Jupiter and its moons to discover what exactly is out there.
+The structure sent out a radio emission to Jupiter, leading the National Council Of Astronautics to send out Discovery One, a mission to explore Jupiter and its moons to discover what exactly is out there.

 Then the story jumps to the Jupiter Mission, eighteen months later (we're finally in 2001).
 A shot of the Discovery follows, letting us take in the sheer size and beauty of the model.
 Inside the craft, we watch Frank Poole, played by Gary Lockwood, running around the cylindrical body of the interior.
 From there, we are slowly introduced to the other two characters on the Discovery: Dave Bowman and HAL.
 There are also 3 other crew members in cryosleep.
 Between a mixture of BBC interviews, birthday transmissions, and artistry, we learn the daily lives of the two astronauts.
 And HAL is there to monitor it all, handling a chunk of the load when it comes to piloting the ship toward its destination.
 This all soon comes to a halt when the perfect and incorruptible HAL seemingly makes a mistake, registering a working antenna as faulty.
 This shows the first crack in his integrity, the first crack towards the finale, as his flawless track record is tainted.
 Our two men are suspicious of HAL’s abilities, and they question in “private” whether or not they should shut him down or continue to follow orders.
 The thing is, when Dave and Frank thought they were having a discreet discussion, it turns out that HAL was reading their lips, and knew exactly what they were going to do to him.
 What they were going to do was put back the broken part, detect the failure, and then disconnect HAL, taking manual control of the mission.
 However, due to him hearing Dave and Frank’s plan, when Frank goes out in the pod to reinstall the broken part, HAL attacks, using the pod against him and cutting off his oxygen supply, slowly killing him.
 Dave gets word of this action, scrambles into a pod, and tracks down the body of his now-dead crewmate.
 Unfortunately, while Dave is gone, HAL pulls the life support systems of the other three crew members on board in cryosleep, killing them too.
 This leaves Dave all alone, fighting against a rogue supercomputer with conflicting orders.
 But there’s more for him to still discover.